Xu Lin (politician, born 1963): Biography

 In 2018, Xu was appointed as the director of the State Council Information Office.
 Xu is a member of the 19th Central Committee of the Chinese Communist Party.

-In November 2020, Xu Lin, gave a speech in which he emphasized the need for the Chinese Communist Party to reinforce its control over commercial media ventures.
+In November 2020, Xu Lin gave a speech in which he emphasized the need to "resolutely guard against digitalisation diluting the party's leadership, resolutely prevent the risk of capital manipulating public opinion."

+Xu was made party secretary of Guizhou on 9 December 2022, concurrently serving as chairperson of Guizhou Provincial People's Congress since January 2023.

-On 3 February 2023 he was removed as the director of the National Radio and Television Administration.
+On 3 February 2023 he was removed as director of the National Radio and Television Administration.